-The Swedish Labour Movement’s Archives and Library was inaguerated as a part of Stockholm’s Workers’ Library and was the first labour movement archive in the world.
+The Swedish Labour Movement’s Archives and Library was founded as a part of the Stockholm’s Workers’ Library and was the first labour movement archive in the world.
 The archival material of the labour movement was early on intended to be preserved for the future and an extensive collection work was launched.
-The initiator was Oscar Fredrik Borge (21/1 1862 – 4/1 1938), engaged in the labor movement and working at the Stockholm Labour Library – at the same time holding a PhD in biology with freshwater salmon as a speciality.
+The initiator was Oscar Fredrik Borge (21/1 1862 – 4/1 1938), engaged in the labour movement and working at the Stockholm Labour Library – at the same time holding a PhD in biology with freshwater salmon as a speciality.

-The archivist who manages the archive “… shall keep it open to the public at specified times”.
+The archivist who manages the archive “shall keep it open to the public at specified times”.

 Oscar Borge was employed full time.

 Oscar Borge, who up until 1927, was the sole employee, got a co-worker: Ivar Dahlberg (as of December 1).

 The archive was moved to Upplandsgatan 2, where it was housed in two rooms in the bottom floor, and five rooms on the first floor.

 Oscar Borge died on January 4.
 Tage Lindbom was appointed the head of the archive on November 4, 28 years of age and Doctor of Political Science with the dissertation Den svenska fackföreningsrörelsens uppkomst och tidigare historia 1872-1900 (eng: The Swedish Trade Union Movement’s Origin and Past History 1872-1900).

 The archive moved to new and larger premises at Upplandsgatan 4.
 From this time, local labour movement as well as popular movement’s archives are started all around the country.
 Our institution contributed through organisational work for their formation.
 Today we only store, with rare exceptions, local material from areas outside of Stockholm.